We think you are in Rest of the World

 Daumiller has always been drawn to sustainability and simplicity, in both his life and his work.
 The robust, sculptural forms of his designs pay testament to a lifelong love of the natural world, and an intuitive material understanding – the ability to take what’s there, respond to its inherent properties, and create something special, whether he is foraging for food or designing a piece of furniture.

-• 2 colors available
+• 2 variants available

 Daumiller Armchair